What Was It You Wanted: Live performances

 According to his official website, Dylan performed the song only 22 times in concert on the Never Ending Tour between 1990 and 1995.
 The live debut occurred at Toad's Place in New Haven, Connecticut on January 12, 1990, the longest show of Dylan's career, and the last performance (to date) took place at the Edinburgh Playhouse in Edinburgh, Scotland on April 6, 1995.

-In popular culture
+Shadow Kingdom

 Dylan performed the song in his 2021 concert film Shadow Kingdom: The Early Songs of Bob Dylan.
 Kitty Empire, writing in The Guardian, cited Dylan's "poignant drawl" on this performance as the high point of the show.
-Consequence's Katie Moulton likewise considered "What Was It You Wanted" as a "major highlight" of Shadow Kingdom, noting that "[i]n the shifting chiaroscuro, and sung by an octogenarian, the song is simultaneously a plea, an accusation, and a long dark reflection".
+Consequences Katie Moulton likewise considered "What Was It You Wanted" as a "major highlight" of Shadow Kingdom, noting that "[i]n the shifting chiaroscuro, and sung by an octogenarian, the song is simultaneously a plea, an accusation, and a long dark reflection".

+This 2021 live version appears on the film’s soundtrack album, Shadow Kingdom (2023).

 Cultural references

 The narrator asks "What was it you wanted / When you were kissing my cheek?" at the end of the second verse.
-This is often interpreted as a reference to the Biblical Kiss of Judas.
+This has been interpreted as a reference to the Biblical Kiss of Judas.